f3rm/f3rm/f3rm_robot/README.md

 - [Why doesn't the optimization target the right object specified by my language query?](#why-doesnt-the-optimization-target-the-right-object-specified-by-my-language-query)
 - [Where are the task embeddings?](#where-are-the-task-embeddings)
 - [How can I generate my own task embeddings?](#how-can-i-generate-my-own-task-embeddings)

+### How do I run the optimization on my own dataset?

+Firstly, you will need to determine the transform from the NeRF coordinate frame to the world coordinate frame.
+In our Panda datasets, this information is in a `nerf_to_world.json` file which is read by the optimization scripts.
+See this Github issue for more instructions: https://github.com/f3rm/f3rm/issues/15.
+This issue also has some good pointers: https://github.com/f3rm/f3rm/issues/11

+You will also need to adjust the bounds of the workspace to match your robot setup.
+Modify the lines here: https://github.com/f3rm/f3rm/blob/main/f3rm_robot/args.py#L34-L36

+A good first step is to make these bounds very big to see the point cloud that has been sampled in the visualizer.
+Check the rest of the FAQ below for important details.

 ### How can I execute the grasps on my robot?